 New Hampshire Counseling License Requirements

-The beautiful New England state of New Hampshire is home to over 3,800 licensed counselors according to the Bureau of Labor Statistics.1-5 There are many practice areas available to those interested in a counseling career in New Hampshire and, if you are looking to obtain a counseling license, you will need to be familiar with the state regulations and the processes to become licensed.
+New Hampshire is home to over 5,500 licensed counselors (as of May 2021) according to the Bureau of Labor Statistics (BLS).1-5 There are many practice areas available to those interested in a counseling career in New Hampshire and, if you are looking to obtain a counseling license, you will need to be familiar with the state regulations and the processes to become licensed.
 On this page, you will learn what is required to become a licensed Clinical Mental Health Counselor (CMHC) in New Hampshire as well as other counseling licenses.

 Table of Contents